lightning/bolts/05-onchain.md

 4. _B's offered HTLCs_: Zero or more pending payments (*HTLCs*) to pay A in return for a payment preimage.

 As an incentive for A and B to cooperate, an `OP_CHECKSEQUENCEVERIFY` relative timeout encumbers A's outputs in A's *commitment transaction*, and B's outputs in B's *commitment transaction*.
-If A publishes its commitment tx, she won't be able to get her funds immediately but B will.
+If A publishes its commitment transaction, she won't be able to get her funds immediately but B will.
 As a consequence, A and B's *commitment transactions* are not identical, they are (usually) symmetrical.

 See "BOLT #3: Bitcoin Transaction and Script Formats" for more details.